gyshan/gyshan.github.io/_posts/2018-08-31-merge-columns-by-shared-string.md

   - R
 ---

-Imagine there is a data frame demo looked like this and we need to combine columns which hold the same tag.
+Imagine there is a data frame demo as follows and we need to combine columns which hold the same tag.
 What should we do?

 {% highlight text %}
 ### binary_var_dat